Take a 1-min quiz to get a Wall Pilates Plan Male Female

 Improved Posture

 Many of us have sedentary jobs that involve sitting at a desk all day.
-This can lead to poor posture and over time, to conditions such as rounded shoulders and a forward head posture.
+This can lead to poor posture and, over time, to conditions such as rounded shoulders and a forward head posture.

 Improved Flexibility

-Wall Pilates exercises help to lengthen your muscles and improve your range of motion.
-The slow, controlled movements also help to improve your body awareness, which is an important foundation for good flexibility.
+Wall Pilates exercises can help to lengthen your muscles and improve your range of motion.
+The slow, controlled movements can also help to improve your body awareness, which is an important foundation for good flexibility.

 Improved Proprioception

 Proprioception is your body’s ability to sense where it is in space.
-This is an important foundation for movement and balance (1).
+This is an important foundation for movement and balance (4).

 Wall Pilates exercises help to improve proprioception by challenging your balance and requiring you to control your movements.
 This can lead to improved balance and coordination.